-U.S. News & World Report explains McCain needed several surgeries on his broken leg, but he only received one while in Vietnam due to his “bad attitude.”
+According to U.S. News & World Report, McCain needed several surgeries on his broken leg, but he only received one while in Vietnam due to his “bad attitude.”
 After a six-week stay in the hospital, he left on a stretcher with a chest cast on, and his operated leg was stiff.
 He also dropped down to 100 pounds — a stark difference from his usual 155.

-He says when he returned to the states, an orthopedic surgeon examined his leg and said the doctors made the initial incision wrong and cut ligaments on one side.
+He said when he returned to the States, an orthopedic surgeon examined his leg and said the doctors made the initial incision wrong and cut ligaments on one side.
 This required McCain to have even more medical work done.

 Next: He reportedly spent time in this awful place.